Regular (Statutory) Individual Vaccination for Children

 - Number of vaccinations: 2 vaccinations with an interval of 6 to 28 days

-- Notification period: Before turning 3 years old
+- Notification Timing: The month you turn 3 years old

 Additional Phase 1